 I didn't think I'd start driving west by driving east, but I forgot my bike.
 I always do this.

 Ahead of us laid roughly 3 days of post-summer pavement and I had to drive 30 minutes in the wrong direction first.
 But beyond that laid the ultimate adventure—a 30 day road trip through the American Southwest.
-Figure we could spare an extra half-hour.

 The gateway arch was wildly impressive.
 Took a stroll through the park for about an hour, and ate some leftovers from the cooler.
 My engine needs a break as much as we do.
 But, St. Louis wasn't very exciting so after a quick look around, we hit the road again.